eiji03aero/memoria/TASKS.md

     - document title

 ## Done
+- [x] refine the definition of service and usecase and dao
+    - create documents
+        - definition
+        - architecture diagram
+    - refactor based on it
+    - should allow defning shortcut method (like find by id)
+        - if not, the find option will be spreading the db detail (column name to be specified in findopt)
+        - we cannot really prevent this entirely, but allowing shortcut method mitigates this problem
 - [x] remove react-spectrum utility components
     - fix the problem with usesearchparams
     - do not use it